gambitproject/gambit/doc/pygambit.user.rst

 Reading a game from a file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Games stored in existing Gambit savefiles can be loaded using :meth:`.Game.read_game`:
+Games stored in existing Gambit savefiles can be loaded using :meth:`.read_efg` or :meth:`.read_nfg`:

 .. ipython:: python
    :suppress: